ValentinCallegari/PCBee/README.md

 ## 🚧 Notes

-- Design is intended for **PCB milling**, but it’s versatile enough for **engraving** and light material removal.
+- Design is intended for **PCB milling**, but it’s versatile enough for engraving and **VERY** light material removal.
 - Many components can be swapped with equivalents depending on what you have on hand.

+  FEEL FREE TO FORK AND MODIFY!

 ---